spacesick/law_final_fe/README.md

 This is the frontend portion of the final group project for CSCE604271 (Web Application & Services): An implementation of an e-commerce web app for renting vehicles that utilizes orchestration of microservices.

+See my implementation for the backend of its chatting service [here](https://github.com/spacesick/socketio-messaging).

+See the source code for the service orchestrator of this web app [here](https://github.com/mune-kyun/law_final_orchestrator).

 ![07 42 58 chrome](https://github.com/spacesick/vehicle-rental-nuxt/assets/70625944/8d0c8786-e4ce-41ea-9fda-7c971aac6304)

 ## Group project members